AlejandroCamanzo/AstroPiCam/README.md

+# AstroPiCam

+This repo is a fork of Camera Remote, a web interface for Raspberry Pi Cam, with modifications aimed at astrophotography and long exposure photography.
+With or without a telescope.

 # Camera Remote

 Combining this program with a Raspberry Pi HQ camera, a Raspberry Pi Zero WH, and an Adafruit 16-LED NeoPixel ring will result in a camera that can be controlled via a web page.